 After three days, I felt comfortable in signing up for the “Premium Membership”, which cost $19 for the first month and after that, about $50 monthly.
 I could have just opted to pay annually with a big discount but still wanted to test the waters.

-The training covers everything, advertising, writing, building websites, graphics, YouTube, Facebook, keywords, finding ideas for content; the list goes on and on.
+The training covers everything, advertising, writing, building websites, graphics, YouTube, Facebook, Instagram, other social media, keywords, finding ideas for content; the list goes on and on.
 In fact, I still haven’t covered it all.

 My favorite part was the case studies where you are shown a niche website being built from the absolute beginning, i.e. before you even know what niche you want to build a site around.

 My first ever website, based on language learning which became my training ground, or perhaps crash-test dummy might be more appropriate, in many respects.
 It is a nice site but I found it to be very hard to monetize.
 There are lots of products to promote but increasingly there are a great number of free products coming on to the market.